hashicorp/consul-k8s/CONTRIBUTING.md

     ```
     @test "syncCatalog/Deployment: disabled by default" {
       cd `chart_dir`
-      local actual=$(helm template \
+      assert_empty helm template \
-          -x templates/sync-catalog-deployment.yaml  \
+          -s templates/sync-catalog-deployment.yaml \
-          . | tee /dev/stderr |
+          .
-          yq 'length > 0' | tee /dev/stderr)
-      [ "${actual}" = "false" ]
     }
     ```
-    Here we are check the length of the command output to see if the anything is rendered.
+    Here we are using the `assert_empty` helper command that works with both Helm 2 and 3.
-    This style can easily be switched to check that a file is rendered instead.